ddela23-png/Magic-8-Ball/README.md

 # Magic-8-Ball
-a random number generator from 0-9
+//a random number generator from 0-9
+//using C++